 The provision for income taxes in 2009 was \$35.7 million with an effective income tax rate of 38%.
-The provision for income taxes of \$2.9 million in 2008 included benefits of \$4.4 million primarily due to reversals of a previously accrued liability for unrecognized income tax benefits of \$2.9 million and an increase in federal research credits of \$1.5 million for 2007 which resulted from a research credit study completed in the third quarter 2008.
-The 2008 reversal of the previously accrued liability for unrecognized income tax benefits of \$2.9 million for 2004 through 2006.
+The provision for income taxes of \$23.0 million in 2008 included benefits of \$4.4 million primarily due to reversals of a previously accrued liability for unrecognized income tax benefits of \$2.9 million and an increase in federal research credits of \$1.5 million for 2007 which resulted from a research credit study completed in the third quarter 2008.
+The 2008 reversal of the previously accrued liability for unrecognized income tax benefits of \$2.9 million primarily resulted from the completion of IRS federal income tax audits for 2004 through 2006.
 Excluding the effects of the reversal of the previously accrued liability for unrecognized tax benefits and research credit related adjustments, the overall effective income tax rate was 38% in 2008.